brightcove/brightcove-player-sdk-ios-googlecast/README.md

 * `GCKImage *fallbackPosterImage`: The GCKImage that will be used when there is no poster image available for a video.
 * `CGSize posterImageSize`: The height and width that you want to use for the GCKImage object image that is created.
 Defaults to 480h x 720w.

-Misc
+Known Issues / Limitations
 ==========
-* DRM is not supported when using the Cast plugin with the Google sample receiver app.
+* DRM is not supported.
-* Multiple Audio Tracks are not supported when using the Cast plugin with the Google sample receiver app.
+* Multiple Audio Tracks are not supported.
-* Client-side and Server-side Advertising is not supported when using the Cast plugin with the Google sample receiver app.
+* Client-side and Server-side Advertising are not supported.
-* Live and Live DVR streams are not supported when using the Cast plugin with the Google sample receiver app.
+* Live and Live DVR streams are not supported.